-- 5. Detached Accessory Building/Structure Side Setback on Corner Lot. - a.
+- 4. Detached Accessory Building/Structure Setback Alleys.
+Where the rear lot line is coterminous with abutting an alley right-of-way, a detached accessory building shall not be closer than six (6) feet to such rear lot line.
+In no instance shall an accessory building be located within a dedicated easement right of way. - 5.
+Detached Accessory Building/Structure Side Setback on Corner Lot. - a.
 When an accessory building is located on a corner lot, the side setback for said building shall be ten (10) feet (Figure 3.11.A).
-For a regular corner lot (rear yard backs against rear yard), why a 10 foot setback? - b.
+For a regular corner lot (rear yard backs against rear yard), why a 10 foot setback?
+Montiel will look for examples. - b.
 When an accessory building is located on a reversed corner lot, the side lot line of which is substantially a continuation of the front lot line on the lot to its rear, the side setback for said building shall be equal to setback of the residence/building of the adjoining lot or the front yard setback of the district, whichever is less.